MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/CareTeamCategory.md

 ---
-title: CareTeamCategory - Common Data Model | Microsoft Docs
+title: CareTeamCategory in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: Identifies what kind of team.
 This is to support differentiation between multiple co-existing teams, such as care plan team, episode of care team, longitudinal care team.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Care Team Category
+# Care Team Category in electronicMedicalRecords

 Identifies what kind of team.
 This is to support differentiation between multiple co-existing teams, such as care plan team, episode of care team, longitudinal care team.